 Bacterial DNA isolated from the residual buffer of FIT cartridges recapitulated the community structure and membership of patients' stool microbiota.
 FIT/stool pairs collected from the same patient were significantly more similar to each other than samples from different patients and the inter-patient differences in stool microbiota structure were conserved in FIT cartridge-derived microbiota.
 More importantly, random forest models generated using bacterial abundances from FIT cartridge-derived and stool-derived DNA were equally predictive for differentiating healthy patients from those with adenomas and carcinomas.

-Sinha et al. compared a variety of sampling and storage methods for fecal samples to be used for microbiome analyses [19].
+Sinha et al. compared a variety of sampling and storage methods for fecal samples to be used for microbiome analyses [20].
 They found reproducible biases according to sampling method and time at ambient temperature.
 Likewise, we observed biases in the abundance certain bacterial populations in FIT cartridges compared stool.
 For example, an OTU associated with Pantoea was found in 98.8% of FIT cartridge samples and only 0.2% of stool samples.
-There are several possible explanations for this result.
-It is possible that because the biomass contained in the FIT cartridges is considerably lower than that in stool, the analysis was more sensitive to contaminants in our reagents or the FIT cartridge [20].
-Alternatively, storage conditions could have played a role in biasing the relative abundances of certain genera.
-The feces in the FIT cartridges spent more time exposed to ambient temperatures in order to be analyzed for hemoglobin concentration.
-Therefore it is possible that certain bacterial populations, especially aerobes, were able to grow.
-Considering Pantoea is rarely found in human feces and is more commonly found in soil, plant surfaces, and air we suspect that it was a contaminant.
-Regardless of the source of this and the other suspicious populations, any biases were limited since the random forest feature selection process did not select these populations and did not affect the ability to detect CRC from FIT cartridge-derived DNA.
+It is likely that because the biomass contained in the FIT cartridges is considerably lower than that in stool, the analysis was more sensitive to contaminants in our reagents or the FIT cartridges themselves [21].
+This seems to be the case for genus Pantoea, since a sequence classified as Pantoea was detected in several uninoculated FIT cartridges used as negative controls.
+It is also possible that storage conditions could have played a role in biasing the relative abundances of certain genera.
+The feces in the FIT cartridges spent more time exposed to ambient temperatures while being analyzed for hemoglobin concentration.
+Therefore it is possible that certain bacterial populations, especially aerobes, were able to grow Alternatively, there could have been a difference in DNA extraction efficiency between the stool samples and FIT cartridge buffer.
+Actinobacteria, which were overrepresented in stool samples, require mechanical lysis for DNA extraction [22].
+It is possible that the particulates in stool allowed for more efficient mechanical lysis of Actinobacteria cells compared to the FIT cartridge buffer.
+Regardless, these biases had no effect on the ability to detect CRC from FIT cartridge-derived DNA, as the random forest feature selection process did not select these populations.

-anta [11]rConclusions
+Colonoscopy, rather than stool screening, remains the more effective CRC screening approach.
+However, non-invasive stool tests, including those based on microbiota, might have future utility in directing high risk subjects towards a colonoscopy, increasing the overall performance of CRC screening and reducing morbidity and mortality.
+The ability to assay hemoglobin quantification and microbiota-based biomarkers with single sampling kit would reduce cost and improve efficiency.
+It would also facilitate combining results from the two methods into single model for predicting the presence of lesions, which has been shown to improve sensitivity over either method alone [11].
+Incorporating other host-associated stool biomarkers and clinical data could further improve the accuracy of such a model.

+Conclusions

+The findings from this study demonstrate the potential for using DNA from FIT cartridges for microbiota-based screening.
 This could reduce the need to collect and process separate stool samples, decreasing the cost of screening.
-It may be possible to use FIT cartridges rather than separate stool samples for future studies on the role of the gut microbiota and cancer.
+It is also possible to use FIT cartridges rather than separate stool samples for future studies on the role of the gut microbiota and cancer.
 Samples collected from patients who undergo annual FIT screening could be used to monitor temporal changes in a patient's microbiota, making it possible to detect shifts toward a disease-associated microbiota.
 Since FIT cartridges are currently used for CRC screening, our findings may facilitate large-scale validations of microbiota-based screening methods.